msteinhoff/backup-tools/agents/atlassian-stash/README.md

 - `BACKUP_HOME_DIR`

-    Value of the `backup.home` java property.
+    The separate Stash backup directory, value for the `backup.home` java property.

     From the Stash backup client documentation: